scarletbright/avalanche-docs/docs/v1.0/en/references/platform-transaction-serialization.md

 ## StakeableLockOut

-A StakeableLockOut is a staked and locked output.
+A StakeableLockOut is an output that is locked until its locktime, but can be staked in the meantime.

 #### What StakeableLockOut Contains